radareorg/blog/content/posts/crackme_with_tl.md

 ]
 +++

-Today we will look into the recently introduced feature in r2 (so be warned it's still a WIP xD) which is Structure offset propagation and use this to solve a crackme based on reversing an Android JNI (Java Native Interface) library.
+Today we will look into the recently introduced feature in r2 - structure offset propagation.

+We will use it to solve a crackme based on reversing an Android JNI (Java Native Interface) library.Beware that the feature is still WIP and being constantly improved.

-This challenge is originally from NDH2012-wargame, So we are provided with an [NDH.apk](https://github.com/sivaramaaa/CTF_repo/blob/master/NDH2k12/NDH.apk) file, Now after decompiling and using JD-GUI to browse through the code we can find some interesting functions :
+This challenge is originally from NDH2012-wargame, so we are provided with an [NDH.apk](https://github.com/sivaramaaa/CTF_repo/blob/master/NDH2k12/NDH.apk) file, now after decompiling and using JD-GUI to browse through the code we can find some interesting functions :

 ```java
 // Java source file